-A plugin can optionally define also function load\configuration, which takes an instance of pylint.lint.PyLinter as input.
+A plugin can optionally define a function, load_configuration, which takes an instance of pylint.lint.PyLinter as input.
 This function is called after Pylint loads configuration from configuration file and command line interface.
 This function should load additional plugin specific configuration to Pylint.